codescalper/CHATBOT-NLP/README.md

-# Sanatan🚩 Assistant
+# Jarvis Assistant

-Sanatan Assistant is a chatbot built with Python and Tkinter.
+Jarvis Assistant is a chatbot built with Python and Tkinter.
 It uses a JSON file as its knowledge base to provide responses to user queries.

 ## Tech Stack